 Charges can significantly eat into any investment growth on your pension, so if they are particularly high, your pot could end up barely growing in value over time.

 Steep fees are particularly common on older pensions which were sold in the eighties and nineties.
+Half of customer pensions we review (49%) are in ‘expensive’ pensions, where the total charge is over 1%***.
 If you’re not sure what charges you’re paying check your latest annual pension statement or contact your pension provider and ask them what your annual charges are.

 If you’re uncertain how to proceed, or whether transferring is the right thing to do, always seek professional financial advice first.